dalbay/Angular-and-NET_Core-Sample-App/README.md

 	</form>
 	</div>
   ```
-- Change the design a little bit; the width for this form - create a div with a class add-book.
-Put a star next to the fields that are required, like the Title, the Author, and the Description.
+- Change the design;
+  -the width for this form - create a div with a class add-book.
+  -put a star next to the fields that are required, like the Title, the Author, and the Description.
   Go to the CSS file for this HTML file - new-book -> *new-book.component.css*.
   ```CSS
 	.add-book{
 		padding: 0 20% 0 20%;